 Introductory rate: What it is and how it works

-There it is.
-A big zero in front of the percentage on an introductory credit card offer.
-A super-low interest rate can be tempting.
+A lower introductory interest rate on a credit card can be tempting.
 But like any important financial decision, it’s a good idea to get the facts about an introductory annual percentage rate (APR) deal so you know exactly what it could mean for you.

-Here are some things to know about how introductory APRs work and how you might be able to use one to help meet your financial goals
+Here are some things to know about how introductory APRs and other promotional rates work—and how you might be able to use one to help meet your financial goals.

-• A credit card introductory rate, or intro APR, is a special interest rate that’s typically set for new purchases or balance transfers.
+• A credit card’s introductory rate, or intro APR, is a special interest rate that’s typically set for new purchases or balance transfers.

 • An intro APR lasts for a limited period of time, often between 12 and 21 months, depending on the credit card issuer.